AWikia/Level/README.md

     - Droplet
     - Ladder
     - Mirror and Window
-    - Bluberries
+    - Bluberries and Bell Pepper
     - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
     - Leftwards and Rightwards Hands
   - Symbols for Legacy Computing
+  - Tags (Supports 37 glyphs related to subdivision flag creation)
   - Composite Glyphs (See [here](#private-use-area-e000---f8ff) for character support; split between ZWJ and Country Flag glyphs)
   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
   - Supplementary Letter Styles Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
   - Emoji Skin Tones Glyphs (See [here](#emoji-skin-tones-f2000---f6fff) for character support)
-- 779 different COLR glyphs (Of which 353 are Unicode, 53 are ZWJ, 12 are Country Flags, 89 are Component, 22 are SLS and 250 are Skin Tone Emoji) , which consist of:
+- 841 different COLR glyphs (Of which 395 are Unicode, 54 are ZWJ, 25 are Country Flags, 90 are Component, 22 are SLS and 255 are Skin Tone Emoji) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign